Review by Frank Plowright

 Once he’s introduced the confident and capable Sage/Question O’Neil ends the first chapter with what’s still a good surprise despite having been mentioned early.
 As a whole the series is a journey, and the first chapter ending is really the beginning.
 That’s the sort of Zen advice occasionally supplied, and O’Neil also ships in a couple of long forgotten characters from his 1970s Kung-Fu Fighter series, adding a less commonplace reading of what the Question could become.
 There’s definite transition regarding that, a period of questioning who the Question is if you will, and that journey occupies the entire book.

 At this early stage in his career Cowan was an artist with phenomenal promise still searching for a style.
 Exceptional pages mix with the ordinary, but panel to panel continuity isn’t always as clear as it ought to be, and a couple of times what are meant to be climactic points are plain poorly composed.
 However, when Cowan hits form the pages are a treat.

 Because O’Neil attempted to root The Question in the 1980s he was styled to be modern rather than timeless, which means some aspects have inevitably dated, the fashions and hairstyles obviously, but also the way O’Neil attempts to make his thugs distinctive instead of generic.
 However, one of them eventually stands out, corrupt police officer Izzy O’Toole, who’ll take his own journey.

 Unusually, time passes in The Question.
 The events of the first five chapters occur over a year, and time will continue to pass.
 As abruptly and luridly as it ends, the final chapter is more representative of what’s to come.
 It’s a complicated psychological drama about identity and father issues with some social relevance thrown in.
-Find more of the like in Poisoned Ground, or in Summer 2022 the entire series is due to be collected in hardcover as The Question Omnibus.
+Find more of the like in Poisoned Ground, or find both plus most of the following three volumes in hardcover as The Question Omnibus.